• Sell Your Mineral Rights

 Title Search

-You will need to trace the title back to the original land patent (the first time the land was granted from the government).
+You will need to trace the title back to the original land patent (the first time the land was granted by the government).
 This is why most companies take an average of 60 days to close on a mineral property.
 With auctions and negotiated sales, you often have 2-4 weeks to do your research.

 Of course, when you bid in a mineral rights auction, you run the risk of having done all this research only to be outbid.
 It's a common problem and one of the bigger challenges with buying minerals at auction.